rammohant/MarginEdge-App/README.md

 ## What's next for SAFR
 Given more time, we hope to fix up the OpenCV and Vision API functionalities of our application, which would not only warn the user when the image was not taken properly but would also allow our app to use AI to read the contents of each image and upload them into the database for easy organization and access of invoices.

+For more info, see DevPost Hackathon Submission: https://devpost.com/software/safr